Why do i feel drained after talking to my boyfriend?

 Regulate breath & body

-Express facts + feeling
+Express facts + feelings

 Invite one clear ask